Make getting published your reality in 2014

-Ignore other travel blogs
+Ignore other travel blogs and bloggers

 Think of your writing as a product, like a smart phone for example.
 If you want to sell your product, you need to know what the market's looking for, what inspires them and what's new on the horizon.
 Reading other blogs gives you a competitive advantage and it's free.
 Not using this resource is, well, silly.

 Sacrifice what you know to be right

 Your integrity is even more important than your ability to write.
 Barter that away and you might have better luck getting a job at Starbucks than you will as a writer.

 - Lying - If you hated a resort and have nothing good to say about, be (gently) honest why and what the owners can do to improve it.
 Don't lie and wax poetic on it - you'll eventually be called out.